A day of your life without social media; Can you imagine how it will be

 This is how social media affected me.
 You know that everything has two sides.
 One is positive; the other is always negative.
 Unfortunately, most people prefer to attract negativity rather than positivity.
 Even though social media like Facebook, Instagram, Snapchat, WhatsApp, Tik Tok, etc. have so many positive vibes, if we become addicted, the addiction will ruin our lives.

 Social media first came into my life when I was in 12th grade.
-I joined Facebook just out of curiosity.
+I joined Facebook out of curiosity.
 I’m not thrilled about it either.
-And also, our class president came up with the idea of making a group chat with every classmate to share study materials.
+And also, our class president came up with the idea of having a group chat with every classmate to share study materials.

 That was the most stupid idea because we waste our precious time gossiping about the series’ upcoming episode or gossiping about others rather than exchanging study materials.
 That’s not a problem of social media companies; it is our problem.
 Then, with time, it affected me so badly.